NahomTemesgen7/HTML---CSS/README.md

-This repo are my HTML & CSS tutorial jorney track
+This repo are my HTML & CSS tutorial journey track